arthurhsu/lovefield-ts/docs/quick_start.md

 However, due to HTML5 spec limitations, the `close()` operation is best efforts, i.e. no guarantee to run.

-> Technical details: spec said it will be run if and only if all references to
+> Technical details: spec said `IDBDatabase.close()` will be run if and only if
-> the database are gone.
-BTW, there's no way for you to know that in JavaScript
+> all references to that database are gone.
+BTW, there's no way for you to know
+> that in JavaScript.
+Given Lovefield-TS still uses IndexedDB as a transactional
+> store, it is also suffering from that limitation.

 ## ES5 users